SQL Management Studio: A Guide to Backup and Restore Operations

 How to Restore a Database in SQL Management Studio

-Restoring a database is just as important as creating a backup.
-Here’s how you can restore a database in SSMS:
+Restoring a database is just as critical as backing it up.
+Here’s how to restore a database in SSMS:

 - In the Object Explorer, right-click on the Databases node.